 Where images or data were not available (or were incomplete), the accuracy of marine mammal identifications could not be evaluated.
 It is important that records collected from observers are managed appropriately to ensure that all data are available for review.
 Some form of quality assurance may be useful to ensure that all records are present and stored appropriately.
-Of the 43 bycatch events where taxon could not be determined (due to lack of photographs), follow-up genetic analysis of routinely collected genetic marine mammal samples is recommended.
+Of the 21 bycatch events where taxon could not be determined (due to lack of photographs), follow-up genetic analysis of routinely collected genetic samples from marine mammals is recommended.